 The resolution of the cluster time can be estimated from the distribution of the difference between the cluster time, for the clusters related to tracks, and the \eventtz, the time of the event estimated with the CDC, as detailed in equation~\ref{eq:C4_timeres}.
-In Figure~\ref{fig:C7_resolutionTimeEventT0} we report the estimated hit time resolution for layer 3 clusters used in tracking, that currently have the hit time reconstructed using the 6 APV samples.
+Figure~\ref{fig:C7_resolutionTimeEventT0} reports the estimated hit time resolution for layer 3 clusters used in tracking, that currently have the hit time reconstructed using the 6 APV samples.

 The hit time resolution for both sides is 4.3 ns, since the error on \eventtz\ is negligible ($\simeq 0.7$ ns).
 There is a small bias of order of 0.1 ns on the u/P side which has no effect on the reconstruction.
 The hit time resolution is also estimated using an alternative algorithm, with 3 APV samples out of 6.
 The results are reported in figure~\ref{fig:C7_resolutionTimeCoG3EventT0}, showing a better resolution of 2.4\,ns on the v/N side and 2.9\,ns on the u/P side.